 About Phil Baker

 Phil Baker co-founded Think Outside, inventor and manufacturer of the most popular PDA accessory ever—the Stowaway folding keyboard.
+It was the winner of Best Product of the Year from PC Magazine in 2001.
 At Seiko Phil managed product development of consumer and computer products.
 At Apple he led development of the second- and third-generation Newton MessagePads, served as director of Entry PowerBooks and orchestrated Apple’s development and manufacturing strategy in Taiwan for portable products.
 At Polaroid Phil contributed to the development of dozens of products, including the SX-70 camera, professional and consumer cameras, ID systems and more.

-Currently, Phil writes the “On Technology” column for the San Diego Daily Transcript and maintains a blog, which feature product reviews, the latest gadgets, travel tech and commentary based on having developed scores of products.
-In 2008 he published a book based on his professional experience in product development and marketing, From Concept to Consumer: How to Turn Ideas Into Money (FT Press has a free excerpt online).
-Phil also contributes articles and reviews to journals, including the Huffington Post and IndustryWeek.com.
-Phil is a regular guest on KOGO-AM in San Diego and has appeared on Ronn Owen’s radio show KGO-AM in San Francisco.
+Currently, Phil writes the “On Technology” column for the San Diego Daily Transcript and maintains a blog, which feature product reviews, the latest gadgets, travel tech and commentary.
+Baker is the author of From Concept to Consumer: How to Turn Ideas Into Money from The Financial Times Press.
+(FT Press has a free excerpt online).
+The book is based on his professional experience in product development and marketing, and is a very practical guide for those thinking about developing their own products.
+Phil also contributes articles and reviews to blogs, including the The Atlantic Monthly blog, www.petergreenberg.com, www.biztravelife, and The Huffington Post.
+Phil has been a frequent guest on KOGO-AM in San Diego and has appeared on Ronn Owen’s KGO-AM radio show in San Francisco.